Diesel–electric powertrain: Submarines

 Most early submarines used a direct mechanical connection between the combustion engine and propeller, switching between diesel engines for surface running and electric motors for submerged propulsion.
-This was effectively a "parallel" type of hybrid, since the motor and engine were coupled to the same shaft.
-On the surface, the motor (driven by the engine) was used as a generator to recharge the batteries and supply other electric loads.
-The engine would be disconnected for submerged operation, with batteries powering the electric motor and supplying all other power as well.
+On the surface, the diesel engine propelled the boat and was also used as a generator to recharge the batteries and supply other electric loads.
+The engine was disconnected for submerged operation, with batteries powering the electric motor and electrical equipment.

 In a true diesel–electric transmission arrangement, by contrast, the propeller or propellers are always driven directly or through reduction gears by one or more electric motors, while one or more diesel generators provide electric energy for charging the batteries and driving the motors.
-While this solution comes with a few disadvantages compared to direct mechanical connection between the diesel engine and the propeller that was initially common, the advantages were eventually found to be more important.
-One of several significant advantages is that it mechanically isolates the noisy engine compartment from the outer pressure hull and reduces the acoustic signature of the submarine when surfaced.
-Some nuclear submarines also use a similar turbo-electric propulsion system, with propulsion turbo generators driven by reactor plant steam.
+While this solution has some disadvantages compared to using the diesel engine to drive the propeller, the advantages were eventually found to be more important.
+One of several significant advantages is that it mechanically isolates the noisy engine compartment from the outer pressure hull, protecting the submarine from detection by reducing its acoustic signature when surfaced.
+Some nuclear submarines also use a similar turbo–electric propulsion system, with propulsion turbo generators driven by reactor plant steam.

 Among the pioneering users of true diesel–electric transmission was the Swedish Navy with its first submarine, HMS Hajen (later renamed Ub no 1), launched in 1904 and originally equipped with a semi-diesel engine (a hot-bulb engine primarily meant to be fueled by kerosene), later replaced by a true diesel.
 From 1909 to 1916, the Swedish Navy launched another seven submarines in three different classes (2nd class, Laxen class, and Braxen class), all using diesel–electric transmission.
 While Sweden temporarily abandoned diesel–electric transmission as it started to buy submarine designs from abroad in the mid-1910s, the technology was immediately reintroduced when Sweden began to design its own submarines again in the mid-1930s.
-From that point onwards, diesel–electric transmission has been consistently used for all new classes of Swedish submarines, albeit supplemented by air-independent propulsion (AIP) as provided by Stirling engines beginning with HMS Näcken in 1988.
+From that point onwards, diesel–electric transmission has been consistently used for all new classes of Swedish submarines, albeit supplemented by air-independent propulsion (AIP) provided by Stirling engines, beginning with HMS Näcken in 1988.